 |Distributor||The Criterion Collection|

-As if often the case with Criterion’s releases of popular, mainstream titles that already had a number of previous releases, the supplements on their edition of The Princess Bride is a mix of the old and the new—and there is a lot.
+All of the supplements are the same as the 2018 Blu-ray release—in fact, that is where all of them (except the commentary) are housed.
+As is often the case with Criterion’s releases of popular, mainstream titles that already had a number of previous releases, the supplements here are a mix of the old and the (circa-2018) new—and there is a lot.
 The oldest supplements—an audio commentary by director Rob Reiner, screenwriter William Goldman, producer Andrew Scheinman, and actors Billy Crystal and Peter Falk; an edited audio book reading of Goldman’s novel by Reiner; and five short videos shot during production with optional commentaries by producer Andrew Scheinman, Crystal, or Reiner—were originally included on Criterion’s 1997 Special Edition laser disc release.
 Most of the other supplements, which were produced between 2001 and 2012, previously appeared on various DVD and Blu-ray releases.
 “True Love” is a featurette that reunited Reiner and actors Carey Elwes and Robin Wright for the film’s 25th anniversary.
 “As You Wish” is a retrospective documentary produced in 2001 that features interviews with Reiner, Goldman, Crystal, Elwes, Wright, Christopher Guest, Mandy Patinkin, Chris Sarandon, and Fred Savage.
 We also get a number of additional featurettes.
 “The Princess Bride: The Untold Tales” contains then-new interviews with stars Wright, Patinkin, Guest, Savage, and Sarandon reminiscing about their good experiences making the film, paying particular attention to their work with the late Andre the Giant (Patinkin loved his experience so much he actually wells up talking about it); “The Art of Fencing,” which includes an interview with L.A. swordmaster Robert Goodwin; “Fairy Tales and Folklore,” in which fairy tale scholar Jack Zipes talks about how the film adheres to and spoofs classic fairy tale conventions; “Miraculous Make-Up,” which features interviews with Crystal and make-up artist Peter Montagna about the creation of the Miracle Max make-up; and a brief compilation of footage shot by Elwes during the film’s production with narration by him and Wright.

-New to Criterion’s edition is “Pure Enchantment,” a 17-minute video interview with writer and adjunct professor of screenwriter Loren-Paul Caplin about the career of William Goldman and his unique approach to screenwriting.
+New to Criterion’s 2018 Blu-ray edition was “Pure Enchantment,” a 17-minute video interview with writer and adjunct professor of screenwriter Loren-Paul Caplin about the career of William Goldman and his unique approach to screenwriting.
 There is also a 7-minute featurette about a tapestry that Goldman commissioned made up of his favorite scenes from his novel.
 It is a fun piece, but also a poignant one, especially when he talks about his last time seeing Andre the Giant.
-“Fairy Tale Reality” is a new 12-minute interview with art director Richard Holland about how he created the unique fantasy world depicted in the film, with special emphasis on Vizzini’s ship and the torture machine in the Pit of Despair.
+“Fairy Tale Reality” is a 12-minute interview with art director Richard Holland about how he created the unique fantasy world depicted in the film, with special emphasis on Vizzini’s ship and the torture machine in the Pit of Despair.
 There are two trailers (one for the U.S. and one for foreign markets) and four TV spots.
-The disc is encased in an illustrated, clothbound book that includes an essay by author Sloane Crosley and Goldman’s introduction to his script from his collection Four Screenplays
+As with the earlier Blu-ray release, the two-disc set is encased in an illustrated, clothbound book that includes an essay by author Sloane Crosley and Goldman’s introduction to his script from his collection Four Screenplays

 Thoughts?
 E-mail James Kendrick